 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The programme is offered online and students are not required to visit campus.
-The minimum period of enrolment for a full-time student is one year; the maximum period is four years part-time.
+The minimum period of enrolment for a full-time student is 1 year; the maximum period is 3 years part-time.